Conversation with Mircea Sofonea: “In France, control of the epidemic remains fragile”

 Sofonea M. T., et al. (2021) Anaesthesia Critical Care & Pain Medicine, Author provided

-In the second scenario, if the contact rate were just 10% higher than it was in October, the epidemic could experience a resurgence that would once again put intensive care units under significant strain, as early as mid-June, after reaching a low point in late May, with around 5,000 patients hospitalized in critical care.
+In the second scenario, if the contact rate were even just 10% higher than it was in October, the epidemic could experience a resurgence that would once again put intense strain on intensive care units, as early as mid-June, after reaching a low point in late May, with around 5,000 patients hospitalized in critical care.

-TC: How did the other countries that have been most successful in controlling the outbreak go about it?
+TC: How did the other countries that were most successful in containing the outbreak go about it?

-MS: The countries that have fared best did everything they could to bring the outbreak under control as quickly as possible, and then resumed normal life: this is the case in South Korea, New Zealand, and Taiwan, for example.
-However, there is no denying that they benefited from more favorable conditions.
+MS: The countries that fared best did everything they could to bring the outbreak under control as quickly as possible, and then resumed normal life: this is the case in South Korea, New Zealand, and Taiwan, for example.
+However, there’s no denying that they benefited from more favorable conditions.

-Compared to countries that have aimed for elimination, it can be said that France has, since last summer, chosen to minimize the number of lockdown periods rather than the number of lockdown days, resulting in a suboptimal stop-and-go approach that has failed to minimize the spread of the virus.
-It is better to implement more lockdowns, but ones that are short and localized, as the New Zealanders did in Auckland (or the Chinese in Beijing, for example), to break transmission chains very early on.
+Compared to countries that have aimed for elimination, it can be said that France has, since last summer, chosen to minimize the number of lockdown periods rather than the number of lockdown days, resulting in a suboptimal “stop-and-go” approach that has not minimized the spread of the virus.
+It is better to implement more lockdowns—but ones that are short and localized, as the New Zealanders did in Auckland (or the Chinese in Beijing, for example)—to break the chains of transmission very early on.

 Mircea T. Sofonea, Associate Professor of Epidemiology and the Evolution of Infectious Diseases, MIVEGEC Laboratory, University of Montpellier